7 Days in Sydney: The Itinerary That Actually Makes Sense

 Day 4 — Bondi, the Coastal Walk, and Watsons Bay

-This is the most physically demanding day in the itinerary — plan it for a day when everyone is feeling good, and the weather is clear.
+This is the most physically demanding day — plan it for a clear day when everyone is feeling good.

-The total walking is around 8–10km, depending on how much of the coastal walk you do, so it’s worth keeping the pace relaxed and building in café stops along the way.
+The total walking is around 8–10km, so keeping the pace relaxed and building in café stops along the way helps.

 Option A (full day, more active) — Start with the Watsons Bay Ferry from Circular Quay (Wharf 4, about 25 minutes).

-From Watsons Bay, take bus 380 toward Bondi Beach (about 25 minutes).
-After Bondi, do the coastal walk as described below.
+From Watsons Bay, take bus 380 toward Bondi Beach (about 30 minutes).

-Start the day directly at Bondi Beach — take the train to Bondi Junction, then the bus down to the beach.
+Option B (easier) — Skip Watsons Bay and start directly at Bondi Beach — train to Bondi Junction, then bus down to the beach.

-Bondi Beach in August is far more pleasant than in summer — the crowds are gone, the weather is mild, and the beach is easy to walk on.
-Locals swim year-round, and the Bondi Icebergs pool is open throughout winter.
+Bondi Beach in spring or autumn is more pleasant than in summer — the crowds are gone, the weather is mild, and the beach is easy to walk.

+The Bondi Icebergs pool is open year-round.
 Always swim between the red and yellow flags — the rips at Bondi are real regardless of how calm the surf looks.
-If you want a quieter beach experience entirely, Balmoral Beach on the north side of the harbour is calm water, no surf, and a fraction of the crowd.

-Sculpture by the Sea runs along this walk in late October–early November each year (2026 dates: 16 Oct – 2 Nov), which adds an extra reason to do it in that window if your timing allows.
+Sculpture by the Sea runs along this walk in late October–early November each year — the 2026 run is 16 Oct to 2 Nov, which adds an extra reason to do it in that window.

-Finish at Coogee Beach and take the bus back to the city (bus 353 or 370 toward the CBD).
+Finish at Coogee Beach and catch a bus back to the city using current Transport for NSW routes toward Bondi Junction or the CBD.

 Day 5 — Culture, City, and Darling Harbour (or Hunter Valley)